Shepparton News: Growth (1961–present)

 During the 1960s, newspapers in Melbourne made large profits from television stations and looked to buy small rural papers.
 In response, Don McPherson bought seven papers from 1961 to 1966.
 The News' printing arm also moved in 1961 and the News moved to a neighboring building in 1963.
 However, printing costs had become high and McPherson Newspapers let David Syme, the publisher of The Age, buy a thirty-five percent stake.
 This grew to 46.7 percent as family members left the company.
 In July 1968, the News began printing on a 5-Unit Goss Community offset press and McPherson aimed to establish the first central printing plant in regional Australia.
 The newspapers he had purchased also contributed to growth.
 McPherson retired in 1985, and the News was inherited by his sons Ross and Chris.

 The new owners bought four new newspapers, launched Country News and moved to Melbourne Road, Kialla in June 1988.
 The company was entirely under family control again in 1998.
 In October 2020, the News and other McPherson newspapers moved to a faster printing press in Wodonga, the first time Shepparton News has been printed outside Shepparton in over a century.
 The current owners of the McPherson Media Group are executive chairman and editor-in-chief Graeme Ross McPherson, managing director Christopher Roy McPherson and deputy chairman Robert Paul McPherson.

 Circulation, publication history and format

 When it was first published in February 1877, the News was a four-page broadsheet published weekly on Thursdays and cost sixpence.
 It had a circulation of 500.
 The price was reduced to sixpence three years later.
-After purchasing the Advertiser, the News became a tri-weekly from July 1, 1953.
+After purchasing and closing the Advertiser, the News became a tri-weekly (Monday, Wednesday and Friday) from Monday 29 June 1953.
 In 1972, the News became an afternoon daily.
 It became a morning daily shortly after moving to Kialla in 1988.
 The News currently has a combined print and digital monthly readership of 624,050 and is published on weekdays.